Tiki Bars, Tripletail, and Shark Teeth Treasure

 By Forrest Fisher

 There are shark teeth to be found all over the world.
-If you are looking for a great place to spend the day frolicking in the Gulf of Mexico, lying in the sun, taking a long walk at the water’s edge and looking for the treasure of fossilized shark teeth, here are a few tips on what, where, and how.
+If you are looking for a great place to spend the day frolicking in the Gulf of America, lying in the sun, taking a long walk at the water’s edge and looking for the treasure of fossilized shark teeth, here are a few tips on what, where, and how.

 Shark Teeth are a precious authentic treasure for locals and vacationing visitors to Southwest Florida.
 You can find them on your own, it’s fun, and it’s the best excuse to RE-VISIT the beaches.
 It’s something about the word “TREASURE!”
 If you are new to shark tooth treasure hunting, never stop looking for advice on gear, methods to use, and places to go.
-There are always new things coming out, but what follows here is the simple, old fashioned way that most folks find shark teeth at the beach.
+There are always new things coming out, but what follows here is the simple, old-fashioned way that most folks find shark teeth at the beach.

-Gear: For first-timers who want to stay very affordable, visit a local store to buy a (noodle strainer) colander ($1-$3).
-If you want to spend a bit more, visit a local beach store to purchase a “sand flea scooper” with ¼ inch mesh ($10-$20).
+Gear: For first timers who want to stay very affordable, visit a local store to buy a (noodle strainer) colander ($1-$3).
+If you want to spend a bit more, visit a local beach store to purchase a “sand flea scooper” with ¼ inch mesh ($20).
 Folks use the colander or sand flea scoopers to scoop the surf for shark teeth.
 Of course, you can also just pick up shark teeth when you see them at the top of the surf on the beach with your bare hands.
 Lastly, carry an empty resealable plastic bag or old prescription jar to store your shark teeth as you continue the hunt.
 Sunglasses, beach shoes, swim trunks, sunscreen, and now you’re set.

 Finding Shark Teeth – 5 Methods: